 Tip: Try to incorporate your product-driven messages into the testimonials your customers provide.
 This way, you will enter the “sweet spot” of product marketing communication, by providing the customer with what they want to listen and what your product does.

-4. Have clear retention and win-back strategy
+4. Have a clear retention and win-back strategy

 Most of the companies at this stage tend to be reactive rather than proactive.
 They have to see a high churn rate or low product adoption rates to start planning retention activities.

 If you end up in this category then I can tell you that the game is over.
-Until you try to find out how to win-back those customers, they have already turned to the competition and spread negative word of mouth for your brand to potential customers.
+Until you try to find out how to win back those customers, they have already turned to the competition and spread negative word of mouth for your brand to potential customers.

 Your targeting approach during the launch stage will determine how hard you hit the wall and burn your potential customers.
 Don’t wait until you have the first customers.
 Map already the customer journey from onboarding to retention and define what is next for your customer after the product purchase.
 Make sure you have a proper onboarding experience and customer support in place.
 Plan alternative offerings as well as guarantees and other marketing tools to ensure that your customer will stay with you and won’t become a brand enemy.